MoAshraf259/Portfolio/README.md

 ## Deploy Notes
 - Swap SQLite for Postgres by updating `prisma/schema.prisma`, adjusting `DATABASE_URL`, and re-running migrations.
-- The frontend Dockerfile consumes `VITE_API_BASE_URL` at build time—set it to a public API URL for production images.
+- The frontend Dockerfile consumes `VITE_API_BASE_URL` at build timeï¿½set it to a public API URL for production images.
 - Recommended CI steps: `npm ci && npm run test` in `backend`, then `npm run build`; `npm ci && npm run build` in `frontend` before building/pushing Docker images.
 - Consider wiring an email/webhook service to the contact endpoint for immediate notifications.